paddycup1/Gw2DpsLogUploader/README.md

     {
       "Name": "Any name you want, this name is used to refer group in -boss arguments", "Bosses": [
         "Name filed of boss you want to add into this group.
-Can't use alias here" ]
+Don't use alias here" ]
     }
   ]